gndrmnn/nodepool/doc/source/configuration.rst

 For providers, the `name`, `username`, `password`, `auth-url`, `project-id`, and `max-servers` keys are required.

-Both `boot-timeout` and `launch-timeout` keys are optional.
-The `boot-timeout` key defaults to 60 seconds and `launch-timeout` key will default to 3600 seconds.
+The keys `boot-timeout`, `launch-timeout` and `cleanup-timeout` are optional.
+The `boot-timeout` key defaults to 60 seconds, `launch-timeout` key will default to 3600 seconds and `cleanup-timeout` key to 28800.

 The optional `networks` section may be used to specify custom Neutron networks that get attached to each node.
 You can specify